 There are many other options dialogs in Distiller.
 Press F1 at any time to get context sensitive help.
 Two of the most important are shown here.
 External Servers is where you select your Mascot Server.
-Preferences is where you set defaults for many tools, such as Mascot search and de novo.
+Preferences is where you set defaults for various aspects of Distiller, such as Mascot search and de novo.